bxparks/AceTime/examples/MemoryBenchmark/README.md

 * Implement 1-second resolution in ExtendedZoneProcessor.
     * Increases flash usage by ~1kB on 8-bit processors, but only 0-100 bytes
       on 32-bit processors.
+* Implement CompleteZoneProcessor as a specialization of ExtendedZoneProcessor.
+    * Enables the creation of `zonedbc` database which contains all TZDB timezones, for all years going back to 1844, the earliest transition in the TZDB.
+    * The flash consumption of zonedbc is roughly 2X of zonedbx.
+* Revert `zonedb` to use 8-bit year fields.
+    * Increases memory consumption for BasicZoneManager w/ 1 zone by around 200 bytes on 8-bit processors.
+    * Decreases memory cosumption for BasicZoneManager w/ all timezones by 800-900 bytes on 8-bit processors.
+    * Essentially no change on 32-bit processors.

 # Legend